 Do you have any unusual or interesting racing rituals?

 I like to obsessively run through the transition area layout so I don't get it wrong coming out the swim and off the bike.

 Best race of 2016 and why:

-Ironman World Championships Kona, I stepped up into 25-29yrs category and finished in a personal best time of 9:33, I was also leading the age group out the water which was a huge buzz.
+Ironman World Championships Kona.
+I stepped up into the 25-29 years age-group category and finished in a personal best time of 9:33.
+I was also leading the age group out of the water which was a huge buzz.

 Worst race of 2016 and why:

-Ironman UK, despite securing my World Championship qualification I had a rotten bit of luck in the build up.
-Man flu + food poisoning made it a seriously long day out in the 'sunny' hills of Bolton.
+Ironman UK.
+Despite securing my World Championship qualification I had a rotten bit of luck in the build-up.
+Flu and food poisoning made it a seriously long day out in the 'sunny' hills of Bolton.

 How does it feel to be nominated for male age - grouper of the year by triathlon 220?

 It's an honour to be shortlisted amongst so many other talented individuals.
 Not just from my category but in others.
 I'm really pleased that my achievements have been recognised and it motivates me to strive further next season.

 Who do you draw your inspiration from?